rodrizapico/deel-exercise/README.md

 Thank you and good luck! 🙏

-# Additional info from solution
+# Additional information about the solution

 ## Docker

 I added a simple Dockerfile + docker-compose.
 Using these (and assuming you have Docker installed, obviously), you can start the project by running `docker-compose build && docker-compose up` in the root directory.
 To run the seed command for the DB, just run `docker-compose exec app npm run seed` from a separate terminal once the container is running (or start it with the `-d` flag to have it running in the background).

+## Tests

+To run the tests, simply run `npm test`, or `docker-compose exec app npm test` if running the dockerized environment.